-By telling the students all these during imparting the knowledge to them, they will continue to develop a keen interest in the subject or course.
+By telling the students all these while imparting the knowledge to them, they will continue to develop a keen interest in the subject or course.
 Everyone is normally interested in what can fetch him or her the advantages or benefits.

 Provide students with specific tasks.

 The teacher should students with specific tasks.
-This may be in form of project work, reading assignments, practicals, demonstrations, etc. They are expected to provide solutions to specific problems.
+This may be in the form of project work, reading assignments, practicals, demonstrations, etc. They are expected to provide solutions to specific problems.
 For example, a teacher can deliberately give students a difficult topic in his or her subject area as a group assignment or project which will make them find solutions to it themselves.
 The action will prevent students from laziness.